kubestellar/kubestellar/CONTRIBUTING.md

 - `/unassign` - Remove your assignment
 - `/good-first-issue` - Add the "good first issue" label
 - `/help-wanted` - Add the "help wanted" label
+- `/triage-accepted` - Accept the issue as reviewed and accepted

 **Pull Request Review Commands:**
 - `/lgtm` - Indicate "looks good to me" (cannot be used on your own PR)